-The Colleges Program at the UofSC School of Medicine Greenville promotes camaraderie, a sense of community, wellness and mentorship through activities related to team building, civic engagement and medical student well-being.
+The Colleges Program at the USC School of Medicine Greenville promotes camaraderie, a sense of community, wellness and mentorship through activities related to team building, civic engagement and medical student well-being.

 Interactions with your college mates in these learning communities include: